Fabian S. Woodley: Career

 After university, Woodley appeared set for a career in newspapers, joining the staff of the Bristol Times and Mirror, and then moving to a London paper.

 Woodley served with distinction in World War I. In September 1914 he was appointed to a temporary commission in the New Army (often referred to as Kitchener's Army) and posted to the 8th Service Battalion of the Royal Munster Fusiliers.
-He was promoted to Lieutenant in September 1915.
+He was promoted to lieutenant in September 1915.
 He was appointed acting Captain on several occasions, 'whilst commanding Companies'.

-Woodley was presented with three Divisional Parchment Certificates for gallantry in action and was awarded the Military Cross in October 1916: ‘For conspicuous gallantry during operations.
+Woodley was presented with three Divisional Parchment Certificates for gallantry in action and was awarded the Military Cross in October 1916: 'For conspicuous gallantry during operations.
 By his skill and determination he beat off three counter-attacks of the enemy, who were endeavouring to reach his trench.
-Four days later he led his men in two attacks with great pluck’.
+Four days later he led his men in two attacks with great pluck'.
 When recommending him for a permanent commission in August, 1918, his Commanding Officer wrote: "This officer has served continuously in France for a period of two years and 8 months, and has commanded a Company both in and out of the line, for 2½ years”.
 The Gloucestershire Echo of Wednesday, 22 May 1918 reported Woodley had been wounded.

 Woodley's medals (Military Cross, 1914-15 Star, British War Medal and Victory Medal) were auctioned by Dix Noonan Webb Ltd in May 2017, realising £3,400.

 After the war, Woodley obtained a Diploma for Journalism (1920, presumably from London University), and worked with his father on the staff of the Somerset County Gazette, at Taunton.

-Woodley then taught English at several schools, including Wrekin College, and served with the Officers Training Corps; he retired as a teacher at the Peter Symonds School, Winchester (a boys' grammar school), were he had taught for many years.
+Woodley then taught English at several schools, including Wrekin College, and served with the Officers Training Corps; he retired as a teacher at the Peter Symonds School, Winchester (a boys' grammar school), where he had taught for many years.

 Woodley was a director of the Somerset County Gazette group of newspapers, founded by his grandfather, William Augustus Woodley senior.